Everyplay/developer-assignment-backend/README.md

 # Assignment

-Return your answer as a zip file containing all relevant files(including `.git`, so that we can see your commit history), do not fork this repo.
+Return your answer as a zip file containing all relevant files _with tests_ (including `.git`, so that we can see your commit history), do not fork this repo.

 Design and implement(with tests) a _message delivery system_ using [Go](http://golang.org/) programming language.
 You are free to use any external libs if needed.